Daily Newsletters

 Special features: Supportive cushioning; wide toe box; rigid heel counter

 One of Dr. Cunha’s favorite brands to recommend to patients with diabetes is Hoka.
 “These sneakers stand out compared to other brands because they have a wider toe box and can more comfortably accommodate a wide forefoot to minimize the formation or aggravation of common foot conditions associated with wide feet, including bunions, hammertoes, ingrown nails, and neuromas,” he says.
 On top of that, Hoka Cliftons come in a wide version, so you can add even more width, and are equipped with superior cushioning from specially engineered EVA foam that’s surprisingly lightweight.
 They have thick rubber soles that provide excellent support and shock absorption as well as a rigid heel counter, which provides structure and stability to support the foot and maintain proper mechanics with every heel strike, Dr. Cunha tells us.
-With all these stellar features, it’s no surprise that these top walking shoes for diabetics have the American Podiatric Medical Association (APMA) Seal of Acceptance, which means they promote good foot health.
+Considering all these stellar features, it’s no surprise that the Cliftons — top walking shoes for diabetics — have the American Podiatric Medical Association (APMA) Seal of Acceptance, which means they promote good foot health.

 What testers say: “I bought these for my mother who has diabetic neuropathy and she absolutely loves them.
 She said she feels like she is walking on clouds!”

-Price upon publish date of this article: $145
+Price upon publish date of this article: $144.95

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

-Skechers Slip-In Gowalk 6 Sneakers
+Skechers Slip-In Go Walk 7 Sneakers

-Size range: 7 to 14 men’s; 5 to 11 women’s
+Size range: 8 to 13 men’s; 6 to 11 women’s

 Materials: